This post may contain affiliate links. Please see my disclosure for more details!

 The cheesecake itself is very simple – and smaller than a usual cheesecake because of the caramel and banana.
 I used half the normal cream, and also half the normal soft cream cheese.
-I naturally used mascarpone as it’s sweeter, and my husband prefers that – but you can use any soft cream cheese, as long as it’s full fat.
+I naturally used mascarpone as it’s sweeter, and my family prefer that – but you can use any soft cream cheese, as long as it’s full fat.

 I add all my ingredients to the same bowl, but you can whisk the cream up separately, and fold into the soft cream cheese – whatever you find easier is always the best thing do to!

 I flavour the cheesecake with some vanilla, but you can use a different flavouring or leave it out – and I also sweeten it slightly with some icing sugar.
 You can use caster sugar instead, but sometimes that can leave a grainy texture.
 You want to whisk the ingredients up till thick – and then spread it on top of the caramel and banana.